sujay1844/AutoVs/README.md

-# A simple webpage written in Nextjs/Ts
+# A simple webpage made using Nextjs/Ts

 Use these npm commands to: